openconfig/reference/rpc/gnmi/gnmi-specification.md

 #### 3.5.2.1 Bundling of Telemetry Updates

-Since multiple `Notification` messages can be included in the `update` field of a `SubscribeResponse` message, it is possible for a target to bundle messages such that fewer messages are sent to the client.
-The advantage of such bundling is clearly to reduce the number of bytes on the wire (caused by message overhead).
-Since `Notification` messages contain the timestamp at which an event occurred, or a sample was taken, such bundling does not affect the sample accuracy to the client.
-However, bundling does have a negative impact on the freshness of the data in the client - and on the client's ability to react to events on the target.
+Since multiple `Update` messages can be included in the `Notification` message of a `SubscribeResponse`, it is possible for a target to bundle messages such that fewer messages are sent to the client.
+The advantage of such bundling is clearly to reduce the number of bytes on the wire (caused by message overhead);
+however, since only `Notification` messages contain the timestamp at which an event occurred, or a sample was taken, such bundling assigns a single timestamp for all bundled `Update` values.
+As such, it has the downside of negatively affecting the sample accuracy and freshness to the client, and as a result, on the client's ability to react to events on the target.

-Since it is not possible for the target to infer whether its clients are sensitive to the latency introduced by bundling, if a target implements optimizations such that multiple `Notification` messages are bundled together, it MUST provide an ability to disable this functionality within the configuration of the gNMI service.
+Since it is not possible for the target to infer whether its clients are sensitive to the latency introduced by bundling, if a target implements optimizations such that multiple `Update` messages are bundled together, it MUST provide an ability to disable this functionality within the configuration of the gNMI service.
 Additionally, a target SHOULD provide means by which the operator can control the maximum number of updates that are to be